 Too many Generation X Americans had their credit scores ravaged by the Great Recession, forcing them to walk away from their dreams of owning a home.
 It's been nearly nine years since the beginning of the recession, however.
 Bad credit events stay on your FICO score for seven years, and bankruptcies are visible for ten years.
 This means that those whose credit was damaged by job losses and foreclosures in 2008-2010 are beginning to emerge from Credit Hell.
 As these events scroll off of their credit histories, many Gen Xers will become eligible for mortgages and will be looking to escape the rental cycle.

-According to the Mortgage Bankers Association, it’s easier to qualify for a mortgage than it has been since the recession.
+According to the Mortgage Bankers Association (MBA), it's easier to qualify for a mortgage than it has been since the recession.
 The Mortgage Credit Availability Index, a metric developed by the MBA to measure how easy it is for applicants to qualify for mortgages, has been rising steadily since the beginning of 2013.
-Furthermore, the Mortgage Bankers Association is projecting that mortgage rates will stay below five percent this year, continuing a long streak of historically low mortgage rates.
-This means that landlords in the rental market won’t just be in competition with nearby rental properties–your competition will increasingly include your friendly neighborhood mortgage brokers and real estate agents.
+Furthermore, the MBA is projecting that mortgage rates will stay below five percent this year, continuing a long streak of historically low mortgage rates.
+This means that landlords in the rental market won't just be in competition with nearby rental properties—your competition will increasingly include your neighborhood mortgage brokers and real estate agents.